 Green Round Table to Enhance Cooperation Among Environment Stakeholders

-The Ministry of Foreign Affairs launched the “Green Round Table” in November 2016 to discuss ways to strengthen cooperation and synergies among international organizations and domestic agencies related to green economy concerns.
-By 2018, four rounds of the Green Round Table had been held.
+The Ministry of Foreign Affairs launched the “Green Round Table” in November 2016 to discuss ways to strengthen cooperation and synergies among international organizations and domestic agencies related to green economy.
+By 2018, four rounds of the Green Round Table were held.